Unlock the full potential of your feedback

 Feedback leads to reflection.

 Giving and receiving feedback leads to a reflection on our behaviour and that of others.
 This reflection is the basis for learning and change.

 Feedback helps us to discover new opportunities for development on a personal level.

 It leads to an investment in our skills and abilities.

 Feedback enables us to adapt flexibly to a continually changing environment.

 If we continuously learn where our strengths lie and where we can collectively improve, we develop as an organisation.

-Feedback gives us food for thought and ideas from other perspectives.
+Feedback provides food for thought and ideas from other perspectives.

 Feedback is a basis for innovation.
 It helps to make more informed decisions.

 Feedback about a situation